 Bookmaker licences can be issues by Licensing Northern Territory (Licensing NT) or by a principal racing authority in Australia (PRA).
 A sports bookmaker licence (often referred to as a ‘corporate bookmaker licence’ (Corporate Bookmaker Licence)) issued in the NT enables the bookmaker to offer fixed odds betting online and over the telephone on sports, racing and other approved events.
 There is no limit on the number of Corporate Bookmaker Licences the NT may issue.
 Fantasy sports betting in Australia is typically permitted under a Corporate Bookmaker Licence.

 Our team has in-depth expertise in submitting gambling license applications for online operators and suppliers and negotiating on behalf of clients with State and Territory regulators.
-The licensing process process for a Corporate Bookmaker Licence can typically take around 6 months or so from the date of the licence application and requires careful consideration of a range of matters, including the economic benefits which the licensee expects will be derived by the NT.
+The licensing process for a Corporate Bookmaker Licence can typically take around 6 to 9 months or so from the date of the licence application and requires careful consideration of a range of matters, including economic benefits.

 Senet act for leading online bookmakers and oncourse bookmakers and are regularly instructed by entrepreneurs, start-ups, investors and international operators who are seeking to establish business operations in Australia and we have a proven track record working with wagering operators.
 Working with local advisers with deep expertise in the gambling industry will assist applicants to navigate the application process, the likely areas of concern for the Licensing NT and the ability to deal with industry specific issues in a timely and efficient manner.

 Our team play a critical role in successfully bringing innovative gambling businesses and their products to market by working in partnership with those businesses and their advisers throughout the process.